coq/coq/README.md

 This is a standalone version of the Ltac2 plugin.
-Ltac2 is an attempt at providing the Coq users with a tactic language that is more robust and more expressive than the venerable Ltac langue.
+Ltac2 is an attempt at providing the Coq users with a tactic language that is more robust and more expressive than the venerable Ltac language.

 Status
 ========